Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud Platform to use.

 Roles and responsibilities

-Partner's Marketing Lead: Responsible for creating content for GCP Marketplace solution page and landing page.
+Partner's Marketing Lead: Responsible for creating content for Google Cloud Marketplace solution page and landing page.

 Expected customer experience

-Your customer experience should be consistent with the browse/select/deploy buying experience on GCP Marketplace.
+Your customer experience should be consistent with the browse/select/deploy buying experience on Google Cloud Marketplace.
 We want customers to get started with the solution with minimum friction.

-Your dataset listing on GCP Marketplace must ensure that users coming to the GCP Marketplace dataset page are able to clearly understand the offering, including service plans, their benefits, and cost, as applicable.
+Your dataset listing on Google Cloud Marketplace must ensure that users coming to the Google Cloud Marketplace dataset page are able to clearly understand the offering, including service plans, their benefits, and cost, as applicable.

 The onboarding process begins after the requirements are met.
 The steps are as follows.